pybricks/pybricks-api/doc/api/media.rst

     :no-members:

 You can use your own sound and image files by placing them in your project folder.
-You can also use any of the images and sounds built into Pybricks.
+You can also use any of the images and sounds built into ev3dev, or draw your own.

 ev3dev
 ------